THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [25] John Wentworth's Narrative of the Raids on Fort William and Mary, HNH, Vol. XXXII, No. 4 at 231.

-[27] Deposition of Soldier Isaac Seveay, HNH, Vol.XXX, No. 3 at 195.
+[27] Deposition of Soldier Isaac Seveay, HNH, Vol.XXX, No.3 at 195.
 Had Captain Palmer's pistol not misfired and had a vanquished soldier defending a British fort instead been slain, it is likely that the date of December 14, 1774 and the name of Fort William and Mary would be well known to students of American history.
-It is also possible, of course, that, rather than misfiring, Palmer’s action was designed to show that the gun was not in fact loaded.

 [28] Deposition of Soldier Samuel Rowell, HNH, Vol.XXX, No.3 at 199.